Search programs

 Most schools have rolling admissions and financial help so you can start your degree in a few weeks!

 Criminal investigators solve crimes by evaluating crime scenes, collecting evidence, and interviewing witnesses and suspects.
 They work for city, state, or federal agencies and private investigation firms.
-The Bureau of Labor Statistics (BLS) predicts that jobs for private investigators will increase by 6% through 2032, while employment of police detectives will increase by 3%.
+The Bureau of Labor Statistics (BLS) predicts that jobs for private investigators will increase by 5% through 2034, while employment of police detectives will grow by 4%.

 Becoming a criminal investigator requires a combination of education, experience, and, for specific jobs, police academy training.
 While earning an online degree isn’t mandatory for this career, it can open doors to various job opportunities and give candidates an edge during the hiring process.

-This article reviews how to become a criminal investigator, which online degrees are most beneficial to students who want to pursue these types of jobs and the career and salary outlook for criminal investigators.
+Read on to learn more about how to become a criminal investigator, which online degrees are most beneficial to students who want to pursue these types of jobs, and the career and salary outlook for criminal investigators.

 Criminal Investigator Education Requirements